buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcAlignmentVerticalSegment.md

 The following vertical segment types are defined:

-* line segment - _IfcAlignmentVerticalSegmentTypeEnum_ .LINE.
+* line segment - _IfcAlignmentVerticalSegmentTypeEnum_ .CONSTANTGRADIENT.
-* circular arc segment - _IfcAlignmentVerticalSegmentTypeEnum_ .ARC.
+* circular arc segment - _IfcAlignmentVerticalSegmentTypeEnum_ .CIRCULARARC.
-* parabolic arc segment - _IfcAlignmentVerticalSegmentTypeEnum_ .PARABOLICARC. which can describe symmetric parabolas, unsymmetric parabolas can be created by defining two symmetric parabolas segments
+* parabolic arc segment - _IfcAlignmentVerticalSegmentTypeEnum_ .PARABOLICARC. which can describe symmetric parabolas.
+Unsymmetric parabolas can be created by defining two symmetric parabolas segments
 * transition segment with linear curvature variation - _IfcAlignmentVerticalSegmentTypeEnum_ .CLOTHOID.

 For each vertical segment, the following non-redundant information is provided: